ribeiro-jenny/FinalProjectVS/README.md

 ##### Description

-As opposed to the evaluation from Q1 this function considers the game state rather than actions available to score the best move.
+As opposed to the evaluation from Q1, this function considers the game state rather than the actions available to score the best move.
 I used a linear combination of features to determine the score.
 The features considered are:

       Food is the most important -> go to food first if a ghost is near us consider